relapse & revival

 “I want everyone to know what I know,” she said.
 “I want you to publish this crazy book.
 I want you to make these songs and I want to be there with you.
 I want a big, beautiful, wild adventure—just like the ones you write about.
 I want to go on the road.
 I want to see everything.
 But even if I can’t do any of that, I want you to promise me that you will.”

 So Relapse and Revival were born—a mixture of the literary and the lyrical, both parts moxie and madness, wistful and wild, but somehow bursting at the seams with rapture.
 Critics agree—but there’s only one person Robert Hunter has aimed to please.

-And Rebecca is now in remission.
+And Rebecca is now in remission!

-Join Robert Hunter and Rebecca on the Relapse & Revival Tour as they take on the world against all odds with a highly anticipated new novel, an acoustic guitar, and a message of finding hope, inspiration, love, and courage.
+Join Robert Hunter and Rebecca on the Relapse & Revival Tour as they take on the world against all odds with a highly celebrated new novel, an acoustic guitar, and a message of finding hope, inspiration, love, and courage.

 RELAPSE: A LOVE STORY

 BY ROBERT HUNTER

 If Robert Hunter’s albums have been praised for their lyricism, it’s now clear it’s been a symptom of a much greater problem: Robert Hunter is a novelist.